-Flukes can become quite serious if it is not identified and treated effectively.
-Therefore, it is important to quarantine new fish and treats them with a broad-spectrum medication.
-If one goldfish in the tank, has it, the rest will have fluke too.
+Flukes can become quite serious if they are not identified and treated effectively.
+Therefore, it is important to quarantine new fish and treat them with a broad-spectrum medication.
+If one goldfish in the tank has them, the rest will have them too.

-The first stage of the fluke parasite will cause the following symptoms in goldfish:
+The first stage of the fluke parasite will cause the following signs in goldfish:

-The second stage of flukes will present these symptoms:
+The second stage of flukes will present these signs:

 How Goldfish Get Flukes

-The adult flukes are extremely hard to eradicate and will usually stay on a goldfish with little to no symptoms being present.
+The adult flukes are extremely hard to eradicate and will usually stay on a goldfish with little to no signs being present.

 Flukes on Goldfish Fry

 If goldfish fry gets flukes, it is quite deadly and can kill off a whole brood in a few days.
-Small fry is unable to handle the parasites as effectively as adult goldfish who have a fully developed immune system.
+Small fry are unable to handle the parasites as effectively as adult goldfish that have a fully developed immune system.

 The first stage of gill flukes is enough to kill hundreds of goldfish fry.
 Treating the eggs and fry of goldfish will be different than when treating juvenile or adult goldfish.

 Flukes are not an easy parasite to treat, and most aquatic medications will not be able to kill every adult fluke.
-Fortunately, there are some remedies and quality aquatic medications on the market to treat the symptoms of the flukes and discourage them from laying eggs.
+Fortunately, there are some remedies and quality aquatic medications on the market to treat the signs of flukes and discourage them from laying eggs.